Silverpop/mobile-connector-sdk-android/AndroidUpAndRunningScript.md

 ## Run App
 1. In the Run Configurations click the run button for ```app```
 1. Pick the emulator or Android device of your choice.
-You can set these up under Tools > Android > AVD Manager.
+If you haven't set one up yet you can click the '...' button next the 'Android virtual device' field in the 'Choose Device' dialog that opens up.
+Or you can set these up under Tools > Android > AVD Manager before running the app.
 Additional instructions can be found [here](http://developer.android.com/training/basics/firstapp/running-app.html).
 1. The app will start up and the text will change to "Connection Successful!" once the application has successfully authenticated with the Silverpop APIs